Response or Comment

 Date of Authorship for this Version

 Resnik, Judith, "Procedural Innovations, Sloshing Over: A Comment on Deborah Hensler, A Glass Half Full, a Glass Half Empty: The Use of Alternative Dispute Resolution in Mass Personal Injury Litigation" (1995).
 Faculty Scholarship Series.
-Paper 892.
+892.